jackykang061233/IBM-Project-Debater-German/README.md

 ## 1. Extracted the sentences containing our topic plus patterns
 There are 3 parameters:
 ---------------------------------------
-1. dc_path: The path of dataframe of the debate concepts (DC)
+1. dc_path: The path of dataframe of the debate concepts (DC).
+See topic.csv in folder example_files
 2. corpus_path: The path of folder of our german corpus.
 There are about 25000 txt files in the folder.
 The corpus can be found at
 3. extracted_sentence_path: Where to save the dictionary of all the extracted sentences
 ## 2. Extracted expansion concepts (EC) from previous extraceted sentences